The Online Books Page

 In the United States, attempts have been repeatedly made in Congress and the court to limit free expression online, to chill legitimate speech through lawsuits, or to require the use of Internet filters that often ban lots of legal expression.
 The EFF's Blue Ribbon Campaign for Online Free Speech continues to monitor threats to free expression online.

 Around the world, Index on Censorship has lots of information about censorship-related events worldwide.
+We also link to other organizations fighting censorship and supporting the right to read in our Read Banned Books online exhibit.

 Keep Copyright Terms Reasonable